alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-for-animals.markdown

 You need permission to export animal feed and pet food.
 What you need to do depends on if you’re exporting [within the EU](#within-the eu) or [outside the EU](#outside-the-eu).

-There are different rules if you’re exporting [processed animal proteins](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-furs-skins-and-other-animal-products.html) that will be made into animal food.
+There are different rules if you’re exporting [processed animal proteins](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-furs-skins-and-other-animal-products.html) that will be made into animal food or any other animal by-products used in animal feed or pet food.

 $CTA